 Biologist Scott W. Lowe, Chair of the Cancer Biology and Genetics Program and the Geoffrey Beene Cancer Research Center, is an expert on the processes that naturally inhibit cancer development.
-A Howard Hughes Medical Institute investigator, Dr. Lowe joined Memorial Sloan Kettering Cancer Center last year, after working at Cold Spring Harbor Laboratory for more than 15 years.
+A Howard Hughes Medical Institute investigator, Dr. Lowe joined Memorial Sloan Kettering Cancer Center in 2011, after working at Cold Spring Harbor Laboratory for more than 15 years.
 We spoke with Dr. Lowe about his research in 2012.

 Can you describe for us your area of research?